Muslims begin annual Hajj in sweltering heat against backdrop of war concerns

 Pilgrims brave intense heat

-Some spend many years hoping and praying to one day perform the Hajj or saving up money and waiting for a permit to embark on the trip.
+Many spend years hoping and praying to one day perform the Hajj or saving up money and waiting for a permit to embark on the trip.

 Ahead of the trip for Hajj, some have said they were leaning on their faith as they embark on the journey amid the tensions and that they were feeling immense gratitude for the opportunity to go.